lkiesow/mh-record-x/README.md

 mh-record-x
 ===========

-GUI application to produce screencasts and push them to Opemcast Matterhorn
+Simple python GUI application to produce screencasts and push them to Opemcast Matterhorn.

+* PyGTK is used for the user interface
+* ffmpeg is used to capture an X session